matthid/gentoo-overlay/README.md

 Some credits:

-* The Prosody and Spectrum ebuilds are taken from the wonderfull rion overlay (http://code.google.com/p/rion-overlay).
+* The Prosody and Spectrum ebuilds are initially taken from the wonderfull rion overlay (http://code.google.com/p/rion-overlay).